 Progout helps to treat the symptoms of these conditions but will not cure them.
 It will not help treat the pain that occurs in an acute attack of gout.

 Progout belongs to a group of medicines called anti-uricaemic agents.
-These medicines work by reducing the formation and accumulation of uric acid in the body.
+These medicines reduce the amount of uric acid in the body.
+Most commonly, high levels of uric acid in the body are related to gout.
 Excess amounts of uric acid in the blood may lead to the development of crystals which deposit in the joints, causing pain, swelling and tenderness.

 Progout is available only with a doctor's prescription.